Elephant418/Ubiq/README.md

 Ubiq can now be [downloaded via composer](http://getcomposer.org/doc/01-basic-usage.md#installing-dependencies).

-The last step is to include Ubiq your PHP :
+The last step is to include Ubiq in your PHP file :

 ```php
 require_once( './vendor/pixel418/ubiq/Ubiq/Ubiq.php' );